-Rheum4Science - T Cells - What Every Rheumatologist Needs to Know
+Rheum4Science: T Cells – What Every Rheumatologist Needs to Know

 R4S09-EXP25

-Basic and Clinical Sciences
+Basic & Clinical Sciences

 Sunday, May 1, 2022, 12:00 AM

-Thursday, May 1, 2025, 11:55 PM
+Wednesday, December 31, 2025, 11:55 PM

 Participation

-Fellows in Training, Residents, Rheumatologists
+Fellows in Training

 Rheum4Science

-Activity Information
+Activity Overview

 Target Audience

-Rheum4Science activities are targeted to rheumatology fellows in training, but the program could also be used by medical students, residents, practicing rheumatologists, and other rheumatology health care providers (ACR/ARP members) interested in strengthening their understanding of basic scientific principles and clinical research methodology relevant to the field of rheumatology.
+Rheumatology fellows in training.
+This activity may also be of interest to medical students, residents, practicing rheumatologists, and other rheumatology health care providers interested in strengthening their understanding of basic scientific principles and clinical research methodology relevant to the field of rheumatology.

 Learning Objectives

-Upon completion of this activity, participants should be able to do the following:
+Upon completion of this activity, participants should be able to:

 • Describe the components of T cell antigen receptor